LeBezout/java-docs/cxf-spring-boot-starter-jaxws.md

 </dependency>
 ```

-## Step 2: configuration
+## Step 2: optional configuration

 In your `application.properties` file (I let you deduce equivalence for Yaml) :

 ```properties
 cxf.path=/ws